ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 #### 4. Summary
   !["Registration: Link"](images\registration-005-summary.png "Registration: Link")

-  - Verify your choices, confirm you're not a robot and click the **Sign-up** button to register your cloud account.
+  - Verify your choices, confirm you're not a robot, and click the **Sign-up** button to register your cloud account.

 ---